Camp Amelia |

 (1861 - 1865), near Beacon Hills

-A Confederate earthwork fort west of the Ribaut Memorial site.
+A Confederate earthwork fort located just west of the later Ribaut Memorial site.
 Captured by the Union in October 1862 and again in 1863.
-It was captured by the Union again in 1864, and used as a signal station until the war's end.
-Site is private property, not within the Fort Caroline National Memorial boundary.
+It was captured by the Union yet again in 1864, and used as a signal station until the war's end.
+The site was later modified and used as a temporary battery during the Spanish-American War in 1898 (see below).
+Some earthworks still remain, although they may actually date to 1898.
+Site is private property, not within the present Fort Caroline National Memorial boundary.

 ¤ COAST and TEMPORARY HARBOR DEFENSES of JACKSONVILLE